tintoy/rx-akkadotnet/README.md

    * `IObserver`
 * Rx wrappers for Akka `EventBus`
    * These will require delegates to perform actual subscribe / unsubscribe / publish
-   * Might also create standard wrapper (with defauly delegate implementations) for well-known `EventBus` patterns (such as channel / sub-channel classifiers).
+   * Might also create standard wrapper (with default delegate implementations) for well-known `EventBus` patterns (such as channel / sub-channel classifiers).

 Example usage for actor-to-`ISubject`: